wcooley/python-py2neo_compat/README.rst

     of ``set``.
 The easy way would be to add the v1 methods to v2, but I am trying to avoid propagating the v1 API; the harder way would be to implement a set-like class for v1, but considerably more work.
-Another alternative is a compatility function, which ends up being another API.
+Another alternative is a compatibility function, which ends up being another API.
 I have not really needed to manipulate labels after creation.

 * Free software: Apache Software License 2.0